Edited by Vinod Panchbhavi MD

-A calcaneal osteotomy comprises cutting the heel bone and shifting it toward the inside (medial) or outside (lateral).
+A calcaneal osteotomy comprises of making a cut across the heel bone and shifting it toward the inside (medial) or outside (lateral).
+The heel bone called the calcaneus is the main bone that lies in the heel of the hindfoot.
+When the heel is observed from behind, it is generally situated in line with the leg.
+But if there is an inward or outward tilt of the heel in relation to the leg, then the hindfoot alignment is considered offset or abnormal.
 A calcaneal osteotomy is indicated for patients whose hindfoot alignment is significantly offset and for whom non-operative management has failed.
-Alignment of the heel influences how weight bearing stress is applied to the foot, ankle, knee and hip.
-Depending which way the hindfoot is offset, the heel (calcaneus) may be shifted towards the midline of the body (medializing calcaneal osteotomy), or away from the midline of the body (lateralizing calcaneal osteotomy).
+Alignment of the heel influences how weight-bearing stress is applied to the foot, ankle, knee and hip.
+Depending on which way the hindfoot is offset, the heel (calcaneus) may be shifted towards the midline of the body (medializing calcaneal osteotomy), or away from the midline of the body (lateralizing calcaneal osteotomy).
 For example, a patient with acquired adult flatfoot deformity will often have the heel offset to the outside and may benefit from a medializing calcaneal osteotomy to shift the hindfoot to the inside and change the way load is distributed through the heel (Figure 1).
 On the other hand, a patient with a high arched foot (cavus foot pattern) often has a heel that is offset to the inside (Figure 2).
-Individuals with a high arched foot may have symptoms ranging from pain along the lateral or outside half of the foot to wearing out of the inside (medial) portion of the ankle joint.
-With this structural alignment individuals are predisposed to sprain their ankle and may develop ankle instability.
+Individuals with a high arched foot may have symptoms ranging from pain along the lateral or outside half of the foot, to wearing out of the inside (medial) portion of the ankle joint.
+With this structural alignment, individuals are predisposed to sprain their ankle and may develop ankle instability.
 In severe forms of ankle instability, a lateralizing calcaneal osteotomy to shift the heel to the outside and re-establish a more normal hindfoot alignment may be beneficial.

 Figure 1: Heel shifted to the outside in Flatfoot Deformity